Yalda night; longest and darkest night of the year

-As we mentioned in our iran travel blog, this sweet Iranian tradition is celebrated every year with a special warmth to make a memorable night.
+As we mentioned in our Iran travel blog, this sweet Iranian tradition is celebrated every year with a special warmth to make a memorable night.
 It cannot be said with certainty that first, how did the Yalda night celebration take place, but a lot of reasons have been said about it.

 In ancient times, the Iranians lived through agriculture, and with the change of seasons, the type of their work changed too.
-Ancient Persians learned by experiencing that when the first night of the winter arrives, we reach the longest night of the year, and after that, days will be longer.
+Ancient Persians learned by experience that when the first night of the winter arrives, we reach the longest night of the year, and after that, days will be longer.

-They were spreading a large table full of fruits and nuts on Yalda night and trying to not sleep till the morning and spend the night by telling stories.
+They were spreading a large table full of fruits and nuts on Yalda night and trying to not sleep till the morning and spend the night telling stories.
 Because after this night days would be longer than before, that means the sun won the darkness.
-It is interesting to know that the ancient Romans celebrated this night with imitation of Iranians, and even some of them thought that Jesus was born in Yalda night.
+It is interesting to know that the ancient Romans celebrated this night with imitation of Iranians, and even some of them thought that Jesus was born on Yalda night.

 Meaning of Yalda night

 Yalda night is one of the ancient Iranian celebrations and that is so important that it is even mentioned in Iranian poetry and literature.
-It may be interesting for you to know that Yalda is a Syrian word means birth and the Al-Biruni calls it the birth of the sun.
+It may be interesting for you to know that Yalda is a Syrian word that means birth and the Al-Biruni calls it the birth of the sun.

-How Iranians celebrate Yalda night?
+How do Iranians celebrate Yalda night?